-11.7 Laundry Facilities
+11.1.9 Laundry Facilities

 Washers and dryers are located in each residential complex.
-These are operated using MacGray Digital laundry.
 The facilities may be used only by residents.
-Laundry machines use credit card, debit cards or coins.
+Laundry machines are free for all students living on campus.

-11.8 Health and Safety Inspections
+11.1.10 Health and Safety Inspections

 In order to ensure clean, healthy, and safe living environments for both current and future residents, health and safety inspections are conducted once per month.
 All residential students are issued a mandatory 24-hour notice so that they can coordinate cleaning, health, and safety efforts within their bedrooms and/or suite areas.
 The Resident Life staff is authorized to enter bedrooms even if the resident(s) are not present, given that there was prior notification.
 Staff members will only inspect in pairs.